nvuillam/npm-groovy-lint/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/nicolas.vuillamy@gmail.com)

-**Groovy / Jenkinsfile linter and fixer**
+**Groovy / Jenkinsfile linter and autofixer**

- Based on [CodeNarc](http://codenarc.sourceforge.net/) , this out of the box package allows to easily find errors and correct a part of them
+Based on [CodeNarc](http://codenarc.sourceforge.net/) , this out of the box package allows to track groovy errors and correct a part of them

-Easy to integrate in a CD/CI process (Jenkins Pipeline,CircleCI...) to lint your groovy or Jenkinsfile :)
+Use option **--fix** to activate autofixing (mostly formatting rules for now)

-Use option **--fix** to activate auto-correction
+Easy to integrate in a CD/CI process (Jenkins Pipeline,CircleCI...) to lint your groovy or Jenkinsfile at each build :)

 # INSTALLATION